Crypt212/obsidian-vault/MindMap/Computer Science/Data Mining/Data Mining.md

 - Aims to extract the interesting correlations and frequent patterns among sets of items in a transactional database.
 - Some algorithms: [[FPGrowth]], [[Apriori]].
 ## Classification
-- Builds a model that creates predefined generalized classes from *training data set* (called "supervied learning") in order to automatically predict the class or category to which future data belongs based on similarity of attributes.
+- Builds a model that creates predefined generalized classes from *training data set* (called "supervised learning") in order to automatically predict the class or category to which future data belongs based on similarity of attributes.
 - Some algorithms: [[Decision Trees]], [[k-Nearest Neighbors]].
 ## Clustering
 - The process of grouping existing data according to their similarities (similar to classification), but not with predefined classes, instead the classes (clusters) are formed based on the similarity of current existing data points.